Italy has been drawing in tourists of one sort or another for thousands of years, and it’s not hard to see why.

 APN details were in the brochure at the shop, but strangely not part of the SIM pack in Italian or English.
 They were:

 Can't be bothered with the hassle of buying a local SIM in Italy?
 KnowRoaming topped our international SIM card comparison.

 The company's SIM cards, stickers and hotspots let you use your phone in 200 countries, give you free texts and calls around the world with WhatsApp, save up to 85% on roaming fees, and can be sent out ahead of time so you can hit the ground running.
 Find out more here.

-It’s apparently possible to get the SIM card for free in certain Italian supermarkets, but you’ll likely be on your own if you need to sort out any problems.
+It’s apparently possible to get the SIM card for free in certain Italian supermarkets and other chain stores, but you’ll likely be on your own if you need to sort out any problems.
 I prefer to buy mine from shops that specialise in selling them, for that reason.

 You can buy top-ups anywhere you see a Lycamobile store — which, as mentioned, seems to be about once per city block.
 Lycamobile has an English version of its website, including both a store locator and online top-up system if you’d prefer.

 Tech getting you down?

 Get our free 5000 word guide, plus regular tips, discounts and the best travel tech advice.